marckassay/sots/README.md

 See this example here: https://github.com/marckassay/sots/blob/master/example/example-3.ts

 ## Contribute
-If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' in the harness folder.
+If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' from the harness folder.
 This will enable multi-root workspace (for VS Code) and provide a test harness.

-In PowerShell, dot-source the following file to move the contents:
+In PowerShell, dot-source the following file in harness folder to move the contents:
 ```
 $ . .\Set-MultiRootWorkspace.ps1
 ```
-And if you want to move the contents and launch VS Code:
+And if you want to simultaneously move the contents and launch VS Code:
 ```
 $ . .\Set-MultiRootWorkspace.ps1 -Launch
 ```